Version: Search Guard 5 / This is an older version of Search Guard. Switch to Latest version

 Search Guard needs to identify inter-cluster requests, i.e. requests between the nodes in the cluster reliably.
-The simplest way of configuring node certificates is to list the DNs of these certificates in
+While there are several possibilites, the simplest way of configuring node certificates is to list the DNs of these certificates in

 elasticsearch.yml.
 Search Guard supports wildcards and regular expressions:

 searchguard.nodes_dn: - 'CN=node.other.com,OU=SSL,O=Test,L=Test,C=DE' - 'CN=*.example.com,OU=SSL,O=Test,L=Test,C=DE' - 'CN=elk-devcluster*' - '/CN=.*regex/'

 See TLS for production environments for more details and options regarding node certificates.

 Admin certificates are regular client certificates that have elevated rights to perform administrative tasks.
 You need an admin certificate to change the Search Guard configuration via the sgadmin command line tool, or to use the REST management API.
 Admin certificates are configured in

 searchguard.authcz.admin_dn: - CN=admin,OU=SSL,O=Test,L=Test,C=DE

 For security reasons, you cannot use wildcards or regular expressions here.